rexifiles/rex-ssh-keys/README.md

-Looks like rex doesn't have modules for simply "adding" ssh keys (more than one).
-Until I find a nice way i'll ditch this method for now.
+This is a method of adding additional ssh keys for (root) users.